eNMS-automation/eNMS/docs/source/automation/service_editor.md

     the workflow might still generate a result for the device if discarded in one path (when parallel paths are used in the workflow).
--   `Maximum number of runs`: (default: `1`) Number of times a service is allowed to run in a workflow
+-   `Maximum number of runs`: (default: `1`) Number of times a service is allowed to run in a workflow.
 -   `Time to Wait before next service is started (in seconds)`: (default:
     `0`) Number of seconds to wait after the service is done running.